ellinj2/Face_Anomaly_Detection/README.md

 - **Object Detection** performed by [**FCOS**](https://github.com/tianzhi0549/FCOS/)
 - **Anomaly Detection** using a deep two-class convolutional network and heuristic distribution transformation
 - **Labeled Image Generation** with negative-log-likelihood scores displayed in bounding boxes

+## Required Hardware
+Our model was run on two machines.
+The model was successfully trained and inferenced using a Ryzen 5700X CPU with NVIDIA RTX 3060 GPU, and 11th gen Intel core vPRO i9 with NVIDIA A5000.